-The self-guided tour lasts 45 minutes but visitors are not limited by time – you can explore around freely at your own pace.
-A clear signed route keeps you on track while the audio guide uncovers the backstory of everything.
+The self-guided tour lasts 45 minutes but visitors are not limited by time; you can explore around freely at your own pace.
+A signed route keeps you on track while the audio guide uncovers the backstory of everything.

 The central courtyard

 Your journey starts in the picturesque courtyard with a beautiful Renaissance-style staircase, arched doorways and a sculpted stone fountain installed by Gollcher himself.

 The cradle of knowledge

 The collection includes a rather obscure volume that has been initially stolen centuries ago from Biblioteca Universitaria Alessandrina in Rome.

-The library includes more prestigious volumes like the leather-bound 9th edition of Encyclopædia Britannica (1875), a 70-volume set presenting the complete works of Voltaire (1785), the collectable History of the Knights of Malta (1728) and a prominent Melitensia collection about the Maltese Islands.
+The library includes more prestigious volumes.
+The leather-bound 9th edition of Encyclopædia Britannica (1875), a 70-volume set presenting the complete works of Voltaire (1785), the collectible History of the Knights of Malta (1728) and a prominent Melitensia collection about the Maltese Islands.